Mansi242401/Portfolio/README.md

 d.
 Sales amt <br>
 e.
 City

-We are answering following business questions :
+Through this analysis, we are answering following business questions :
 1. What is month-over-month sales Trend(Qty and Revenue) ?
 2. What are the top 10 products by Quantity ?
 3. What is the revenue by City ?